 Although the flight levels came about through working with Kanban, it is still a general-purpose model for organizational development.
 When working with my customers, for example, often the focus is to implement measures at Flight Level 2 and 3 to improve coordination and strategic direction, while the team level, or operational level, works with Scrum.
 As such, it isn’t important which method is used at the individual levels, but rather how the communication and coordination between the levels will be organized.
 If you can make improvements here, the entire creation of value will begin to be optimized—and that is ultimately our goal.

 I did not randomly choose the label “flight levels”.
 Flight level relates to flight altitude and so it should also be understood in this context: The higher you fly, you have more of an overview with fewer details.
 The lower you fly, you can see more details but no longer the entire landscape.
+The Flight Level model is an instrument of communication that reveals the effect of specific improvement steps at different levels, and for finding the most useful starting point within the organization to begin with improvements.

 Flight Level 1: Operational Level